-Meanwhile, the investment income building in the plan will accumulate on a tax-deferred basis.
+Meanwhile, the investment income built into the plan will accumulate on a tax-deferred basis.
 A 10% return on your portfolio will be 10%, rather than 7%, after being reduced for income taxes in a taxable investment account.
-Over the long-term, that’ll make a huge difference.
+Over the long term, that’ll make a huge difference.

 But there’s another benefit that makes employer-sponsored retirement plans a must-have, and that’s employer matching contributions.